 About

-To interpret next generation exoplanet observations successfully and robustly, the community needs access to validated & up-to-date opacities.
-This was the motivation for the MAESTRO (Molecules and Atoms in Exoplanet Science: Tools and Resources for Opacities) database, a NASA-supported opacity service that can be accessed by the community via a web interface.
+To interpret next generation (exo)planet observations successfully and robustly, the community needs access to validated & up-to-date opacities.
+This was the motivation for the Molecules and Atoms in (Exo)planet Science: Tools and Resources for Opacities (MAESTRO) database, a NASA-supported opacity service that can be accessed by the community via a web interface.
 The MAESTRO project aims to develop community standards in computing and publishing opacity data.
-This is because subtle choices in opacities lead to model inconsistencies in the analysis of both high-resolution (R>10,000) and low resolution (JWST-like) observations.
+This is because subtle choices in opacities lead to model inconsistencies in the analysis of both high-resolution (R>10,000) and low resolution (James Webb Space Telescope-like) observations.
 MAESTRO is designed to help you find the data you need, as well as understand how the data was created.

 Features